-Aortic stents and stent grafts is a significant source of our revenues, accounting for 28% and 23% of revenues for the three months ended March 31, 2021 and 2020, respectively, and as such, any risk adversely affecting aortic stents and stent grafts would likely be material to our financial results.
+Aortic stents and stent grafts is a significant source of our revenues, accounting for 29% and 24% of revenues for the three months ended September 30, 2021 and 2020, respectively, and as such, any risk adversely affecting aortic stents and stent grafts would likely be material to our financial results.
 We face the following aortic stents and stent grafts related risks based on our ability to:

-- Compete effectively with our major competitors, as they may have advantages over us in terms of cost structure, supply chain, pricing, sales force footprint, and brand recognition; - Develop innovative and in-demand aortic repair products; - Respond adequately to enhanced regulatory requirements and enforcement activities; - Meet demand for aortic stents and stent grafts as we seek to expand our business globally; and - Maintain a productive working relationship with our Works Council in Germany.
+- Compete effectively with our major competitors, as they may have advantages over us in terms of cost structure, supply chain, pricing, sales force footprint, and brand recognition; - Develop innovative and in-demand aortic repair products; - Respond adequately to enhanced regulatory requirements and enforcement activities, and particularly, our ability to obtain regulatory Ō approvals and renewals globally; - Meet demand for aortic stents and stent grafts as we seek to expand our business globally; and - Maintain a productive working relationship with our Works Council in Germany.